-An assertion attempt has started.
-For most assertions one attempt will start each and every clock tick

-- 2. cbPropertySuccess When an assertion attempt reaches a success state - 3. cbPropertyFailure When an assertion attempt fails to reach a success state - cbPropertyStep progress of one "thread" along an attempt.
+- cbPropertyStart An assertion attempt has started.
+For most assertions one attempt will start each and every clock tick - 2. cbPropertySuccess When an assertion attempt reaches a success state - 3. cbPropertyFailure When an assertion attempt fails to reach a success state - cbPropertyStepSucess progress of one "thread" along an attempt.
 Note that by default step callbacks are not enabled on any properties.
-Note also that step callbacks are enabled on a perproperty/per-attempt basis, rather than on a per-property basis. - cbPropertyDisable Whenever the assertion is disabled (eg as a result of a control action) - cbPropertyEnable Whenever the assertion is enabled cbPropertyReset - Whenever the assertion is reset - 8. cbPropertyKill When an attempt is killed (eg as a result of a control action)
+Note also that step callbacks are enabled on a perproperty/per-attempt basis, rather than on a per-property basis. - cbPropertyStepFailure failure to progress along one "thread" along an attempt.
+Same notes as per cbPropertyStepSuccess - 6. cbPropertyDisable Whenever the assertion is disabled (eg as a result of a control action)

-6 NOTE can't just use vpi_register_cb because the prototype of the callback function is different
+5 NOTE can't just use vpi_register_cb because the prototype of the callback function is different